 Flexibility in MBA program

 We have to ready ourselves to apply flexibility to our MBA programs.
-Take feedback from industry, make them a party while changing syllabus.
+Take feedback from industry, make them a party while changing syllabus for MBA degree programs.
 Take feedback from the senior academicians; involve them in making effective curriculum.
 Take feedback from alumni and the current students by increasing choices of courses and flexibility.
 Allow students to choose their elective in the first year itself.
 Take leads from the market.
 I think we need to customize the curriculum as per demands from the employers.
 We need to bring concepts to the student’s life.
 Use effective pedagogies such as live projects, simulations, prototyping, role-playing scenarios, global captivation, and case studies.

 In conclusion, let’s bring back the lost sheen of the MBA course and prepare the business leaders of tomorrow through best MBA programs.